SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurfacePython.md

 ## Performing Lagrangian Analysis

 Once you load the data you can run the code by importing the `FTLE_mesh` function form `ftle\Curved\CurvedSurfaceMain.py`.
 There are several parameters to adjust.
+Alternativily you can edit and load data into `CurvedSurfaceMain.py` directly in order to run the `FTLE_mesh` function from there.

 - `direction` : The direciton of the advection process use `forward` or `backward` for computing the Forward(Repellers) and Backward(Attractors) FTLE-LCS structures repsectiviely.
 The default value is `forward`.